The best Amazon Prime US tapes to watch anytime

 Espionage thriller -imagined and produced by Jessica Chastain- about five women who come together, overcoming their quarrels and personal conflicts, to use their respective talents and experience with one goal: trying to prevent a powerful organization from acquiring a weapon that pushes the tottering world to total chaos.
 Along the way, these women will become comrades and friends, forming a new group whose code name is “355”, a name they adopt from the first female spy in the American Revolution.

 Set in the eighties, the film tells the story of Henry Wheeler (Gattlin Griffith, ‘The Other Daughter’), a 13-year-old boy who lives in New Hampshire with his mother Adele (Kate Winslet, ‘The Reader’).
 She is divorced from her, a fact that has caused her a deep depression as well as agorophobia, so she is almost always confined at home.
 Henry, in addition to going through the complicated trance of adolescence, has to take care of his mother.
-It is Thursday and that same weekend is Labor Day, although for Henry it is nothing special.
+It’s Thursday and that same weekend is Labor Day, although for Henry there is nothing special about it.
 He thinks that it will be one more weekend of the summer whose only distraction will be staying at home with his mother.
 But something different is yet to come.

 *Some titles may be repeated in the ranking because they are different episodes or seasons, and they may not have a description because the platform does not provide them.